Teacher well-being

 Teachers can practise the 4-3-7 breathing technique between lessons, take a brief walk around the playground during break time, or do simple desk stretches.
 Even a 30-second mindfulness moment focusing on three things you can see, hear, and feel can reset your stress levels.
 These micro-breaks help manage cortisol levels and prevent stress from building throughout the day.

 School leaders must create a culture where wellbeing is seen as everyone's responsibility, not just an individual teacher's concern.
 This includes providing adequate planning time, reasonable workload expectations, and regular check-ins with staff about their wellbeing.
-Leaders should also model healthy boundaries, celebrate both small and large successes, and provide access to professional development focused on wellbeing strategies.
+Leaders should also model healthy boundaries, celebrate both small and large successes, and provide access to professional development focussed on wellbeing strategies.

 Premachandran P (2025)